For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Graduate in as little as 12 months to get a head start in the job market.

-• Choose to major in Epidemiology, Urban Health, Global Health, Community Health and Prevention, Environmental and Occupational Health, or Health Management and Policy.
+• Choose to major in Epidemiology, Urban Health, Global Health, Community Health & Prevention, Environmental & Occupational Health, or Health Management & Policy.

-• Explore and engage in cutting-edge urban and global health research with award-winning faculty.
+• Explore and engage in cutting-edge urban and global health research with award-winning faculty at an R1 research institution.

-• Work with a partner in our network of 70-plus corporate, non-profit, and public sector organizations in Philadelphia on a community-based practice experience.
+• Work with a partner in our substantial network of corporate, non-profit, and public sector organizations on a local, national, or global practice experience.

-• Tailor your MPH experience even more with 14 minors.
+• Tailor your MPH experience even more with one of our comprehensive graduate minors.

 From an accelerated one-year timeline to an extended three-year timeline, Dornsife has an on-campus, online, or dual MPH option to fit your career goals and financial needs.

-The MPH program is grounded in the Drexel Dornsife’s expertise in urban health, and our graduates use that knowledge to improve health in all types of communities.
+The MPH program is grounded in the Drexel Dornsife’s expertise in urban health and our recognition of the importance of social justice as a means to achieve health for all.
+Our graduates use that knowledge to improve health in all types of communities.

 9 in 10